Numbers88s/novela-hugo-starter/content/post/2021-06-05-solving-search-maze.md

 In order to keep track of the cells we have **visited**, we will replace the O with 1.

 Our **recursive action** will be to move to all the positions we are able.
-We will capture this movement in an array.
+We will capture this movement by increasing or decreasing either our column or our row.
 We are able to move:

 * **up**: `col, row + 1`
 * **down**: `col, row - 1`